 Why Netflix move to cloud?

 Netflix was originally a DVD shipping business where they would send out DVDs of your chosen programs to you.
 This was going well until 2008 where they experienced a major database loss and for 3 days could not ship out any DVDs to their customers.
-That was when the senior management at Netflix realized that they had to shift from continuous vertical scaling which leads to single points of failure to a more reliable and scalable horizontal scaling system.
+That was when the senior management at Netflix realised that they had to shift from continuous vertical scaling which leads to single points of failure to a more reliable and scalable horizontal scaling system.
 They chose Amazon Web Services despite having Amazon as a competitor (Amazon has their own streaming service known as Amazon Prime) because AWS provided them with the greatest scaling capabilities and the biggest set of available features.
 It took 7 years of migration for Netflix to shut down their last remaining data centers and move completely to the cloud.

 Moving to the cloud has allowed Netflix to keep its existing members well engaged with overall viewing growing exponentially.

 Netflix itself has continued to evolve rapidly by using many new features and relying on ever-growing volumes of data.
-Supporting this fast growth would not be possible earlier using their own in-house data centers.
+Supporting this fast growth would not be possible earlier using their own in-house data center.
 Netflix could not have racked the servers fast enough to support their own growth.
 While Cloud brings elasticity, which allows Netflix to add thousands of virtual servers and petabytes of storage within minutes which makes the whole process easier.

 As of January 2016, Netflix has expanded into 130 new countries.
 It uses multiple AWS Cloud regions which are spread all over the world to create a better and more enjoyable streaming experience for Netflix members wherever they are.